WhyN0t101/WhyN0t101/README.md

 ## About Me

-I thrive in the of code and cybersecurity.
-Whether it’s debugging code, exploring the latest tech, or diving deep into blockchain.
+I thrive in code and cybersecurity, whether debugging code, exploring the latest tech, or diving deep into blockchain.

 ---